Supporting your child with reading and phonics.

 What's more useful is the letter sounds.
 When you know the letter sounds you can begin to sound out and blend (put together to read) words.
 The most important thing is to say the sound quickly without adding an ‘uh’ sound after them.

-Here is a short video explaining these concepts and demonstrating how to say the letter sounds correctly.
+Here is a short video explaining how to say the letter sounds correctly and why we start with s, a, t, p, i, n.

 Of course, letters make different sounds in different words.
 Take the letter 'a' for example.
 Look at the different sounds this letter makes in the following words: